Improving Dynamic Object Interactions in Text-to-Video Generation with AI Feedback: Preliminaries

-In the following section, we will describe that existing algorithms can be derived from \autoref{eq:unified_rl} through the policy projection with expectation-maximization methods ($ \mathcal{J}_{\texttt{f-EM}}$), or with Bradley-Terry assumptions~\citep{bradley1952} ($ \mathcal{J}_{\texttt{r-BT}}$), and characterize both types of objectives in the experiments.
+The following section will describe that existing algorithms can be derived from this through the policy projection with expectation-maximization ($ \mathcal{J}_{\texttt{f-EM}}$), or with Bradley-Terry assumptions~\citep{bradley1952} ($ \mathcal{J}_{\texttt{r-BT}}$), and characterize both types of objectives in the experiments.